blbadger/blbadger.github.io/entropy.md

 n^k
 $$

+because for any orientation with items in more than one location, there is more than one way to place the items while keeping the multiset identical.

 This means that there are more possible microstates available to a particle ensemble where the elements are thermodynamically distinct: in other words, entropy is maximized for ensembles that contain thermodynamically distinct elements.

 For more problems resulting from indistinguishability of small particles, see the [Gibbs Paradox](https://en.wikipedia.org/wiki/Gibbs_paradox).